How to Outsource Software Development for Your Business App Effectively

 - Should it be a native or hybrid app?
 A separate one for Android and iOS platforms?

-#2 Budget Planning
+#2 Budget planning

 Coming up next: prepare the rough estimation of the costs you are ready to spend on the app.
 Why is the number ballpark?
 Well, there are too many variables (platform type, size, number of screens, technologies, features, and so on) that impacts the final price of the development.
-Here you can estimate the price of your app and have ballpark cost.

-#3 Service Model
+#3 Service model

 Also, let’s not forget that outsourcing has a few service models: